Giving The Gift of Sight | April Is National Donate Life Month

 When you give the gift of sight you’re not just helping one person to see again; you’re supporting an entire community.

-Jason K. Woody serves, the President and CEO of the Lions Eye Institute for Transplant & Researchhttps://www.wfla.com/bloom/ in Tampa, Florida joins Gayle Guyardo the host of the nationally syndicated health and wellness show Bloom with how donating the gift a sight has far reaching effects.
+Jason K. Woody, the President and CEO of the Lions Eye Institute for Transplant & Research in Tampa, Florida joins Gayle Guyardo the host of the nationally syndicated health and wellness show Bloom with how donating the gift a sight has far reaching effects.

 Bloom airs in 40 markets across the country, with a reach of approximately 36 million households, and in Puerto Rico, U.S. Virgin Islands and Madison, WI.